stevenktruong/math-website/data/classes/31b.1.20f/index.md

       url: https://ccle.ucla.edu/course/view/20F-MATH31B-1
 ---

 When e-mailing me, please include `[31B]` somewhere in the subject so it doesn't get lost.
 I try my best to be very responsive, so if you don't get a reply by the end of the day, feel free to send me another e-mail.
-You can just call me Steven (but _not_ Mr. Truong) in the e-mail.
+You can call me Steven (but _not_ Mr. Truong).

 ## Resources